Taranto: History

 Doric columns from the Temple of Poseidon in Taranto, legacy of its Greek origins.

 Taranto was founded in 706 BC by Dorian Greek immigrants hailing from Sparta.
 Its origin is peculiar: the founders were Partheniae ("sons of virgins"), sons of unmarried Spartan women and Perioeci (free men, but not citizens of Sparta); these out-of-wedlock unions were permitted extraordinarily by the Spartans to increase the prospective number of soldiers (only the citizens of Sparta could become soldiers) during the bloody Messenian Wars, but later they were retroactively nullified, and the sons were then obliged to leave Greece forever.
 Phalanthus, the Parthenian leader and founder (Oikistes), went to Delphi to consult the oracle: the puzzling answer designated the harbour of Taranto as the new home of the exiles.
 The Partheniae arrived in Apulia, and founded the city, naming it Taras after the son of the Greek sea god, Poseidon, and of a local nymph, According to other sources, Heracles founded the city.
 Another tradition indicates Taras as the founder of the city; the symbol of the Greek city (as well as of the modern city) depicts the legend of Taras being saved from a shipwreck by riding a dolphin that was sent to him by Poseidon.
 Taranto increased its power, becoming a commercial power and a sovereign city of Magna Graecia.

 Politically and militarily, Archytas appeared to have been the dominant figure in Tarentum in the first half of the 4th century, somewhat comparable to Pericles in Athens a half-century earlier.
 The Tarentines elected him strategos ("general") seven years in a row, a step that required them to violate their own rule against successive appointments.
 Archytas was allegedly undefeated as a general in Tarentine campaigns against their southern Italian neighbors.

-In 303, Sparta sent Cleonymus, the brother of king Areus I, commanding mercenary armies with official support in order to help Tarentum against Lucanians and the Roman Republic.
+In 303 BC, Sparta sent Cleonymus, the brother of king Areus I, commanding mercenary armies with official support in order to help Tarentum against Lucanians and the Roman Republic.
 Tarentum's power and independence came to an end as the Romans expanded throughout Italy.
 Taranto fought against Rome for the control of Southern Italy: it was helped by Pyrrhus, Molossian king of Greek Epirus, who surprised Rome with the use of war elephants in battle of Heraclea, a thing never seen before by the Romans.
 After the Pyrrhic victory at the battle of Asculum they lost the battle of Beneventum in 275 BC.
 Tarentum surrendered to Rome after the death of Pyrrhus in Peloponnese in 272 BC.
 This subsequently cut off Taranto from the centre of Mediterranean trade, by connecting the Via Appia directly to the port of Brundisium (Brindisi).